stevepentler/blog.turing.io/source/2015-05-01-hiring-mental-health-and-notes-on-culture.html.markdown

 See anything we’ve missed?
 Agree?
 Disagree?
 Want to share what you’re learning with us?
 We’d love to hear what you have to say.

 ---
-**Daisha Versaw** is Community Development Manager at the Turing School of Software & Design.
+**Daisha Versaw** is Story & Community Developer at the Turing School of Software & Design.
+You can follow her tweets [here](https://twitter.com/daishaversaw).